Eunoe Text

 The sidebar button is located at the topmost position of the button array.
 Its purpose is to expand or retract the color lookup panel, as the panel may sometimes be intrusive or occupy too much space.
 However, this button does not appear on narrower screens, as the color lookup panel does not always remain on the right-hand side of the Theme Editor window and therefore cannot be expanded or retracted.

-Next up is the preview button, located directly below the sidebar button (or on the leftmost side on narrower screens).
-This button toggles between the profile theme being edited and a traditional preset theme.
-By default, the Penumbra theme is used in the Theme Maker page.
-While directly using the profile theme being edited may provide a more immediate impression of how it appears on various elements of Zimo Web, continuously updating the theme in real-time can potentially strain device performance.
-Constantly updating every minor change in the theme across the entire website may overwhelm less powerful devices.
-Therefore, unless using a powerful device, it’s not recommended to use the theme profile currently being edited.
+The preview button is located directly below the sidebar button (or on the leftmost side on narrower screens).
+This button previews the theme currently being edited, with updates reflected across the entire page in real-time.
+While applying the profile theme being edited directly may provide a more immediate impression of its appearance on various elements of Zimo Web, continuously updating the theme in real-time can strain device performance.
+For less powerful devices, constantly applying every minor change across the website may become overwhelming.
+Therefore, unless you are using a high-performance device, it is not recommended to use this preview feature.

 The expand button controls whether the Theme Maker window is expanded or not.
 By default, the Theme Maker window does not occupy the full screen for aesthetic and comfort reasons.
 However, if the user desires more screen real estate, toggling to full screen mode can significantly increase the window’s size and width.
 Similar to the sidebar button, the expand button does not appear on narrower screens, as the Theme Maker already occupies the full available space in such cases.